liangjun-jiang/designing-distributed-system/part-2-Serving-patterns.md

  ### Implementing Locks
  When using distributed locks, it is critical to ensure that any pro‐ cessing you do doesn’t last longer than the TTL of the lock.
 One good practice is to set a watchdog timer when you acquire the lock.
 The watchdog contains an assertion that will crash your program if the TTL of the lock expires before you have called unlock.

- # Batch Computational Patterns
- Examples of a batch process include generating aggregation of user telemetry data, analyzing sales data for daily or weekly reporting, or transcoding video files.
-Batch processes are generally characterized by the need to process large amounts of data quickly using parallelism to speed up the processing.
-The most famous pattern for distributed batch processing is the MapReduce pattern, which has become an entire industry in itself.
-However, there are several other patterns that are useful for batch processing, which are described in the following chapters.

- ## Work Queue Systems
- figure 10.1

-You might wonder why we include a v1 in the API definition.
-Will there ever be a v2 of this interface?
-It may not seem logical, but it costs very little to version your API when you initially define it.
-Refactoring versioning onto an API without it, on the other hand, is very expensive.
-Consequently, it is a best practice to always add versions to your APIs even if you’re not sure they will ever change.
-Better safe than sorry.

-### Hands On: Implementing a Video Thumbnailer

-### The Multi-Worker Pattern

-# Event-Driven Batch Processing

-## Patterns of Event-Driven Processing

-### Copier

-### Filter

-### Splitter
-An example of an application of the splitter pattern is processing online orders where people can receive shipping notifications either by email or text message.
-Given a work queue of items that have been shipped, the splitter divides it into two different queues: one that is responsible for sending emails and another devoted to sending text messages.

-### Merger

-## Publisher/Subscriber infrastructure
-how installing Kafka into your Kubernetes cluster can dra‐ matically simplify the task of building a work queue based system.

-## Coorindated Batch Proceesing

-### Join (or Barrier Synchronization)
-### Reduce
-### Sum

-### Hands On: An Image Tagging & Processing Pipeline
-To see how coordinated batch processing can be used to accomplish a larger batch task, consider the job of tagging and processing a set of images.
-Let us assume that we have a large collection of images of highways at rush hour, and we want to count both the numbers of cars, trucks, and motorcycles, as well as distribution of the colors of each of the cars.
-Let us also suppose that there is a preliminary step to blur the license plates of all of the cars to preserve anonymity.